hetsko/raspios-anvil/README.md

 > *Reliable?* Well, a network-based approach always comes with certain
 > risks which cannot be completely mitigated (connection loss, network security).
-> Apart from that, the procedure itself is in theory quite sound and
+> Apart from that, the procedure itself is quite sound in theory as it
 > completly avoids dubious methods such as a live linux system attempting to
 > overwrite its root file system.